UkoeHB/CvVidProc/README.md

 - compiler with c++14 support

-## Install Python module cvvidproc
+## Install Python module `cvvidproc`

 As simple as (can use `pip` or `pip3`):
 ```
 pip install .
 ```

-Note: rerunning `pip install .` will uninstall the existing installation and reinstall the new one, which makes it easy to install new versions (`git pull` -> `git merge origin/master` -> `pip install .`).
+Note: rerunning `pip install .` will uninstall the existing installation and reinstall the new one, which makes it easy to install new versions (`git pull origin master` -> `git merge origin/master` -> `pip install .`).
 Use `git remote add upstream 'upstream repo url'` to connect local repo with upstream/origin (upstream is developer repo, origin is remote clone i.e. in Github).

 ## Building and Running